EXPLAIN

 , and explain_analyze

-Each column can be turned off individually using the corresponding option.
-For example, to only show explain_logical
+Each column can be toggled on or off using the corresponding options.
+For example, to display only explain_logical

 and explain_analyze